Journal of Obstetric, Gynecologic, & Neonatal Nursing

 The editor welcomes manuscripts in the following categories:

-Research— reports of original studies that build knowledge for clinical practice.
+Research— reports of original studies that generate new knowledge for clinical practice.

 In Review— systematic or integrated literature reviews, including specific implications for practice, policy, or research.

-Principles & Practice— analysis of innovations and trends in clinical practice, care delivery systems, education programs, and public policy; reports of program evaluation and quality improvement using the SQUIRE guidelines (Cook & Lowe, 2012).
+Principles & Practice— analysis of innovations and trends in clinical practice, care delivery systems, education programs, and public policy; reports of quality improvement and program evaluation projects with clear implications for practice beyond the study site using the SQUIRE guidelines (Cook & Lowe, 2012).

 Case Reports— new information through case reviews of nursing and inter-professional care.
 Authors must provide written consent from the participant when clinical descriptions make identification possible.